papasega/aims_cases_studies_finetuning_exam/README.md

 3. A Hugging Face Space using Gradio or Streamlit.
 4. A completed model card.
 5. A short project report.
+6. An individual technical note for each group member.
-6. A short demo during the final presentation.
+7. A short demo during the final presentation.

 ## Project Objective